Black-Dragon-Kalameet/GymSync/readme.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://opensource.org/license/mit) file for more details.
+See the [LICENSE](https://opensource.org/license/mit) for more details.